Jbleezy/BO2-Reimagined/README.md

 * Added new CDC and CIA revive waypoint icons
 * Added kill feed (includes downs, revives, and bleed outs)
 * Added player kills on scoreboard (replaces headshots)
+* All teammates have the same color on player overhead names
+* All players have the same color on points and scoreboard
 * Scoreboard always shows your team on top
 * Spawn points are assigned to a team
 * Added limited weapon check for saved weapons on bleed out